kevinnivekkevin/ICT1004P2G6/README.md

 ### Bugs found/to-be-fixed (pls add if u find more)
 	Navbar highlight 'stuck'
-	Blank page shown if user tries to reserve pack twice
+	Blank page shown if user tries to reserve pack twice Throw error if input field longer than datatype length in db. (need to check length before submit) Admin signup resets all fields after submission with error & no JS for validation Users can spam register for the same event

 ### Discussion?
+	Edit profile cant change password?
+	No page to show users the reservations they made?
+	Upload pic to db? (not easy)

 ### changelog (28/11)